Diksha3012/Cypress/forward-and-backward-in-url/README.md

-## Navigate back or forward in the url of respective website.
+## Navigate back or forward in the url of respective website in the browser.